terminal-overflow/personal-assistant/README.md

 ---
 ## License
-Personal assistant is released under the MIT license.
+Personal assistant is released under the Apache License 2.0.
 See LICENSE for details.